pranomostro/lily_make/README.md

 original cmake building process.

-The standard build process uses cmake, which introduces a C++ dependency and is more flexible than this process (includes the possibility to use postgres and apache.
+The standard build process uses cmake, which introduces a C++ dependency and is includes the possibility to use postgres and apache.

 This process only depends on make and few shell utilities like mv, rm and ar.